 In June 2022, we entered into definitive agreements to establish a strategic partnership with PCCW Limited ("PCCW") to engage in the provision of digital solutions and managed services primarily serving customers across the Asia-Pacific region, which will be conducted primarily through PCCW Lenovo Technology Solutions Limited ("PLTS").
-The strategic partnership was established on August 12, 2022 following the completion of the transaction.
 This cooperation will allow us to expand our IT service capabilities, service offerings, and the geographic and vertical coverage of customers and partners.
-This expansion of our IT services business is strategically important for our Long-term development, as we improve our sustainable profitability and further diversify our businesses.
+This expansion of our IT services business is strategically important for our long-term development, as we improve our sustainable profitability and further diversify our businesses.
 This partnership will enable us to derive synergies and offer one-stop IT solutions to customers through the integration of services, devices and digital infrastructure provided by the combined resources and experiences of PCCW and us.